 Here is another puzzle that is related to graph theory.

 In a small village there are three houses and three utility plants that produce water, electricity and gas.
-We have to connect each of the courses to each of the utility plants, but due to the layout of the village, the different pipes and cables are not allowed to cross.
+We have to connect each of the houses to each of the utility plants, but due to the layout of the village, the different pipes and cables are not allowed to cross.

 Try to connect each of the houses to each of the utility companies below, without any of your lines intersecting:

 Just like the Königsberg bridges before, you quickly discover that this problem is also impossible.
 It seems that some graphs can be drawn without overlapping edges – these are called planar graphs – but others cannot.